alexandergall/bf-sde-nixpkgs/README.md

 ```

 In this case, it uses commit `fee7f3` on the `20.09` release branch.
-As a consequence, most of the packages can be subsituted from the
+As a consequence, most of the packages can be substituted from the
 standard binary cache.
 However, all SDE-specific packages as well as
-those whose build recipes are overriden by `bf-sde-nixpkgs` (e.g. to
+those whose build recipes are overridden by `bf-sde-nixpkgs` (e.g. to
 change build options or up- or down grade versions) are not available
 from the cache and need to be built from source.
 This limitation can
 be mitigated by building a separate binary cache for these packages.